 On the education front, we obtained initial accreditation of our Preventive Medicine residency program in late 2017 and enrolled our first resident in 2018.
-In April 2020, we received the results of our two-year accreditation site visit with the outcome being a full 10-year accreditation with "commendation on a well-designed program, as well as excellent support provided from faculty members and current residents to support the program."
+In November 2021, we received continued accreditation from the ACGME with no citations.
 We are among the first residency programs nationally to implement the American College of Lifestyle Medicine's Lifestyle Medicine Residency Curriculum, and we are developing in stature as one of the leading academic departments nationally for combining lifestyle medicine education and practice.
-We have increased the total number of residents in our program from one in 2018 to seven in 2021.
-We are entering the fourth grant year of a 5-year training grant from the Health Resources and Services Administration, which supports growth of residency positions.
+We have increased the total number of residents in our program from one in 2018 to a full complement of eight in 2022.
+We are entering the final grant year of a 5-year training grant from the Health Resources and Services Administration, which supports growth of residency positions.
 Having this grant further puts our training program "on the map" among preventive medicine programs nationally, as only 17 programs currently receive this funding.
 The department chair and residency director began serving by appointment on the ACGME Residency Review Committee for Preventive Medicine in July 2020.
 In addition to our residency program, we also contribute significantly to teaching of students in the Schools of Medicine, Population Health, and Graduate Studies.
 In particular, enhancements in nutrition education for medical students have led to notable improvements in scores for this subsection of the USMLE.

 The department has also exhibited substantial progress in the area of research with multiple faculty members demonstrating the ability to obtain both intramural and extramural grant funding.
 One of our faculty members is highly involved as the primary institutional expert on FDA approvals for clinical trials and is involved with the UMMC Office of Research and Sponsored Programs on numerous clinical trials.
-The primary research emphases of our department involve promoting healthy behaviors, especially but not limited to nutrition and physical activity, in community settings and in significantly at-risk population.
-We are also collaborating with Mississippi State
+The primary research emphases of our department involve promoting healthy behaviors, especially but not limited to nutrition and physical activity, in community settings and in a significantly at-risk population.
+We are also collaborating with Mississippi State University's Extension Service on a 5-year federal grant to assist communities in combating the high prevalence of obesity.
+These focus areas connect very well to the clinical and education foci of the department.
+In the wake of the pandemic, our community-focused researchers have seen increased funding related to vaccine hesitancy and other population level COVID-related initiatives.